scollier/demo/README.md

 oc create -f vm1_pvc.yml
 ```

-This will create and start a vm named vm1.
-We can use the following command to check our vm is running and to gather its ip.
+This will create and start a VM named vm1.
+We can use the following command to check our VM is running and to gather its ip.

 ```
 oc get pod -o wide